Transformer Interpretability Beyond Attention Visualization: Method

 \subsection{Obtaining the image relevance map}

-The resulting explanation of our method is a matrix $\mathbf{C}$ of size $s \times s$, where $s$ represents the sequence length of the sequence fed to the Transformer.
+The resulting explanation of our method is a matrix $\mathbf{C}$ of size $s \times s$, where $s$ represents the sequence length of the input fed to the Transformer.
 Each row corresponds to a relevance map for each token given the other tokens - following the attention computation convention in Eq.~\ref{eq:modified_rollout},~\ref{eq:softmax}.
-As this work focuses on classification models, the \texttt{[CLS]} token, which encapsulates the explanation of the classification, is considered.
-The relevance map is, therefore, derived from the row $\mathbf{C}_{\texttt{[CLS]}} \in \mathbb{R}^s$ that corresponds to the \texttt{[CLS]} token as our relevance map.
+Since this work focuses on classification models, only the \texttt{[CLS]} token, which encapsulates the explanation of the classification, is considered.
+The relevance map is, therefore, derived from the row $\mathbf{C}_{\texttt{[CLS]}} \in \mathbb{R}^s$ that corresponds to the \texttt{[CLS]} token.
 This row contains a score evaluating each token's influence on the classification token.

-We consider only the tokens that correspond to the input text, without special tokens such as the CLS and other separators.
+We consider only the tokens that correspond to the {actual input}, without special tokens, such as the {\texttt{[CLS]} token} and other separators.
 In vision models, such as ViT~\cite{dosovitskiy2020image}, the content tokens represent image patches.
 To obtain the final relevance map, we reshape the sequence to the patches grid size, \eg for a square image, the patch grid size is $\sqrt{s-1} \times \sqrt{s-1}$.
-This map is upsampled back to the size of the original image using bi-linear interpolation.
+This map is upsampled back to the size of the original image using bilinear interpolation.